Eralde/rci-tools/docs/RCI_API.md

 ##### Deleting an entity (e.g., an item inside an array)

-To delete a specific policy for a host identified by its MAC address, you can use a `DELETE` request with the MAC as a query parameter.
+To delete a specific policy for a host by MAC address, you can use a DELETE request with the MAC as a parameter, or a POST request with `no: true` in the body.

 <details>
 <summary>